Lighthouses of South Central England

-The South Central region of England takes in the Jurassic coast of Dorset, Hampshire, Sussex and the Isle of Wight.
+Discover the lighthouses of South Central England.
+The region takes in the Jurassic coast of Dorset, Hampshire, Sussex and the Isle of Wight.

-Visit the Association of Lighthouse Keepers Museum Rooms at Hurst Castle, which are accessible by ferry.
-There are lots of interesting exhibits for the lighthouse enthusiast, and from here the Isle of Wight is tantalisingly close.
+You can visit Hurst by a half-hour walk along the shingle spit or by taking a boat from Keyhaven.
+The Association of Lighthouse Keepers Museum Rooms at Hurst Castle have many exciting exhibits for the lighthouse enthusiast, and from here, the Isle of Wight is tantalisingly close.

 The Isle of Wight is easy to access via ferry from Portsmouth, Southampton or Lymington.
 It takes less than an hour, so you can visit the island for the day quite easily, though it’s worth staying for longer as there are lots of things to see and do.